 - A 45-hour Yoga Immersion to drench you in yoga practice, biomechanics, anatomy, and history (Only interested in the Immersion?
 Check it out here.)

-The entire program (Immersion and Teacher Training) consists of 20 weekends (9 hours each weekend) spread over 13 months, starting in January 2018.
-Dates and hours are below.
+The entire program (Immersion and Teacher Training) consists of 19 weekends (9 hours each weekend) from April 2018 – May 2019.
+Graduation is in June 2019.

 Note the Program Pre-Requisite: you must complete at least ten public yoga classes with lead Teacher Trainer Emma Magenta before the program starts.
 In this way you get to know her and she gets to know you before training.